 The student and parent borrower confirms the type and amount of their loan(s) on FIDM's Stafford or PLUS Authorization form.
-This form is accessed via the FIDM Portal as part of the financial aid documentation process.
+This form is accessed via the Document Center on the FIDM Student Portal as part of the financial aid documentation process.